MSBradshaw/ClusterComparison/README.md

 `--alpha` floating point number 0-1, threshold for signifiance in FDR correction for GO enrichment (default 0.05)

 `--out` name of the output file, should end in `.tsv`

+`--gnomad_file` path to the gnomAD all pLoF genes file

+`--graph` path to the edgelist used to generate the communities

 ## Plot Communities of interest